How SaaS Companies Can Use AI Comply HQ to Pass Their Assessment

 - In which countries or regions do you offer these systems?

-You answer in natural language.
-There are no dropdowns or multi-select fields at this stage.
-You describe your business in your own words, and the platform extracts the relevant compliance data points.
+You answer in plain language.
+No dropdowns, no multi-select fields at this stage.
+You describe your business in your own words, and the platform pulls out the compliance data points that matter.

 Step 3: Answer Adaptive Follow-Up Questions

-Based on your initial answers, the interview branches into targeted follow-up sections.
+Your first answers steer the interview into targeted follow-up sections.
 For a SaaS company with a high-risk AI system, these might include:

 Risk Classification Questions